seodn/webcontent/smooth-auto-panel-paint/bumper-repairs.md

 ### Frequently Asked Questions
 ## Quick Answers to Common Queries
+Here are answers to some of the most common questions regarding bumper scratches, plastic crack repairs, paint matching, repair timelines, and replacement options.
 *   **Q: Can you fix my bumper if the plastic is actually split?**
     *   *A:* Yes.
 We use plastic welding techniques to melt and fuse the cracked areas back together, restoring the bumper's strength.
 *   **Q: Will the new paint match the rest of my car?**